Java licensing

 What options do I have after October 2024 for Java 17?

-You can purchase a license for ongoing security updates or upgrade to a newer version of Java that falls under the NFTC license.
+Under the NFTC license, you can purchase a license for ongoing security updates or upgrade to a newer version of Java.

 Is Java 17 completely free under NFTC?

-Java 17 is free for general use under NFTC, but future security updates after the deadline require a subscription.
+Java 17 is free under NFTC, but future security updates after the deadline require a subscription.

 Why is Oracle making these licensing changes?